Meet Our Medical Leadership Staff

 Charles Smoot, M.D.

-Dr. Charles Smoot is the Assistant Medical Director for Clinical Outcomes and Coordinator for Clinical Applications at Family Health Centers of San Diego.
+Dr. Charles Smoot is the Assistant Medical Director for Clinical Quality at Family Health Centers of San Diego.
 He is responsible for directing the organization toward improving quality metrics across a wide variety of national standards using interdisciplinary methods.
 He works closely with the medical providers and the IT department to help develop a robust e-decision tool, as well as improve our proprietary electronic health records system.
 Dr. Smoot received his medical degree from the University of California, San Diego in 2005 and completed his family medicine residency at UCSD in 2008.
 Dr. Smoot is a recipient of the UCSD Outstanding Contributions to Medical School Community Award and the Roderick K. Calverley Humanitarian Service Award, and was a member of the Gold Humanitarian National Medical Honor Society.
 He has traveled to both Haiti and the Honduras to provide medical care to patients.
 Dr. Smoot is board-certified in family medicine and speaks proficient Spanish.
 He has been part of FHCSD since 2008.

 Christian Ramers, M.D., MPH